0815beck/minimax-games/README.md

 # MINIMAX GAMES

 Play complete information games against the sassy robot Minimax in a Neo-Futuristic Web-Application.

-## Test it online

 The app can currently be accessed at:

   https://nico.physik.cool/minimax